golergka/bootdev-takehome/README.md

 * Write the blog post in markdown (`/content/what-is-a-goroutine.md`).
 We are assessing your ability to craft an informative and engaging blog post, so do your best!
 * Style the site, but we are assessing you on your UI/UX skills so do your best!

+Our goal is to learn about your skills in building a simple learning experience.
+We're focused on communication and front-end skills here, the in-person interview is where we'll cover backend stuff.

 ## How to start

 1. Fork this repo